Climate Change Solutions.png

 What Are We Doing?

-• Educating Landowners – AFF conducts education programs and provides technical assistance to help landowners improve the management of their forests and increase the value of those forests in mitigating climate change.
+• Educating Landowners – Conducting education programs and providing technical assistance to help landowners improve the management of their forests and increase the value of those forests in mitigating climate change

-• Promoting Markets – AFF develops and implements marketing programs to promote building with wood and works with industry and state officials to promote Alabama forest products for export markets.
+• Promoting Markets – Developing and implementing marketing programs to promote building with wood and workinh with industry and state officials to promote Alabama forest products for export markets

 Untitled design (9).png